 Employment Opportunities 2019

-The primary function is to oversee all retail and educational activities of Willow Creek Farm Preserve’s (WCFP) Learning Barn Farm Shoppe.
-The LBFSM will be responsible for supporting the Owner in curating local products and leading the farm’s interactions with the public through education and engagement with fiber arts for our community.
+The primary function is to assist with all retail and educational activities of Willow Creek Farm Preserve’s (WCFP) Learning Barn Farm Shoppe.
+Fiber Artist/Retail Associates will be responsible for supporting the sale of yarn, local products and leading the farm’s interactions with the public through education and engagement with fiber arts for our community.